Pumayyaton and Pnytarion's inscriptions: Pumayyaton inscription

-In the classical period, Phoenician dedications of statues were engraved on marble bases, but the statues themselves are now lost; only traces on the upper part of the bases can indicate weather the statue was made of marble or of bronze.
+In the classical period, Phoenician dedications of statues were engraved on marble bases, but the statues themselves are now lost; only traces on the upper part of the bases can indicate whether the statue was made of marble or of bronze.
 The statue dedicated in this Phoenician inscription was a bronze statue, fixed to the base with three deep mortises.